RobertHarlowPhD/RobertHarlowPhD.github.io/index.md

 I am passionate about open and reproducible research.
 At the University of Plymouth, I served as a Local Network Lead for the [UK Reproducibility Network](https://www.ukrn.org/) (UKRN) and co-organised the ReproducibiliTea journal club.

 This involved bringing researchers together to discuss open and reproducible research practices, as well as contributing to panels, meetings and wider conversations about research culture.
+You can learn more about this on the [Open Science](https://www.robertharlowphd.com/reproducibilitea/) page.

 ## Beyond research